Benefit Corporation vs L3C – What are the key differences?

 What is a public benefit corporation?

-A public benefit corporation is a hybrid structure, blending aspects of a nonprofit corporation and a traditional corporation.
+A public benefit corporation definition is a hybrid structure, blending aspects of a nonprofit corporation and a traditional corporation.
 Like a nonprofit, a benefit corporation pursues a goal with some social impact.
 But unlike a nonprofit, a benefit corporation can generate an income that makes profits for its shareholders, like a regular for-profit business.
 As a result, they aren’t tax-exempt.

 Benefit corporations are available in a good number of states.
 Here are the states that currently allow them: